onepanelio/core-docs/docs/getting-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 It's easy to get started with Onepanel.
-First, install the CLI (`opctl`) and then using `opctl`, generate a `params.yaml` file and configure your deployment.
-Once complete, you can access your deployment from any browser, use your Kubernetes auth to login and finally run a workflow.
+First, you install the CLI (`opctl`) and then using `opctl`, you generate a `params.yaml` file and update it to configure your deployment.
+Once complete, you can access your deployment from any browser using your Kubernetes authentication token.
+Finally, you can run a Workflow or create a Workspace.

+## Step 0: Understand the concepts
+First, take a look at [concepts](/docs/getting-started/concepts/namespaces) to understand the different components in Onepanel.

-## Step 0: Create a Kubernetes cluster
+## Step 1: Create a Kubernetes cluster
-First, create a Kubernetes cluster in one of the following cloud providers:
+Next, create a Kubernetes cluster in one of the following cloud providers:

 <Tabs
   defaultValue="aks"